 Check the full recipe below and enjoy this summer watermelon radish salad.
 It will rock your dinner/lunch/BBQ party, I promise!

 Here is a video I’ve recently made to show you the preparation steps.
+If you can’t see the video, disable your AdBlock for this page by clicking on the AdBlock button and selecting Don’t run on this page.
 Hope it helps!

 How do you usually serve watermelon?
 Have you tried any recipes with it?
 If you want to try this salad, I would love to see your pictures of it!
 Please use the hashtag #HappyKitchen.Rocks on social media, so I can see them.